 The end-user shall specify the characteristics of the expected environment.

-The end-user shall specify the explosive system constraints.
+The end-user shall specify the explosive subsystem constraints.

-The explosive system shall limit the mechanical, electrical and thermal effects of its operation within limits agreed with the end-user to avoid disturbance or damage to other sensitive elements on the space vehicle.
+The explosive subsystem shall limit the mechanical, electrical and thermal effects of its operation within limits agreed with the end-user to avoid disturbance or damage to other sensitive elements on the space vehicle.

 1 Examples of disturbance are shock, electrical short circuits, and magnetic fields.